 Maltz Jupiter Theatre is the only League of Resident Theatres (LORT) B+ certified theatre in Florida and one of five in the entire United States.
 Disney's Newsies is playing there now, with music by Alan Menken who I interviewed a couple of years ago.

 And then there is all the fabulous street art!
 This piece is "I Lost my Shoe when I Met You."

-You can find more about the street art and CANVAS, the outdoor museum by going to their website.
+You can find more about street art and CANVAS, the outdoor museum, by going to their website.
 The art below was a collective effort with each late musician being painted by a different artist.